-Hello, I’m Samantha, and this site is a collection of odds and ends, such as recipes made with natural and (mostly) healthy ingredients, and other interesting food-related tidbits.
+Hello, I’m Samantha, and this site is a collection of odds and ends, such as recipes made with (mostly) healthy ingredients, and other food-related tidbits.
 I, gratefully, get to spend a lot of my time exploring new (to me) recipes and techniques, foods from other cultures, the history of where our food comes from, and indulging my love of cooking/baking, sharing and eating delicious foods.
-I sometimes obsess over recreating something exquisite that we’ve had in a restaurant, and also enjoy developing new recipes based on some old favourites, updated to replace some of the ingredients with healthier alternatives.
+I sometimes obsess over recreating something exquisite that we’ve had in a restaurant, and also enjoy developing new recipes based on some old favourites, updated to reflect our current preferences.

-My interest in cooking began at home with my mother, who inherited her mother’s admirable baking skills.
-My maternal grandmother ran a tea shop during the second world war in England, and worked as a confectioner at a bake shop after the war.
+I think a passion for food and baking must be genetic; my maternal grandmother ran a tea shop during the second world war in England, and worked as a confectioner at a bake shop after the war.
 I love this old picture of her; I can imagine her creating her sponge cakes, scones and other goodies in her shops.
-She used to take my mother out for tea and scones to the evocatively named “Tudor Cafe”; what a treat it would be share some freshly baked scones and a cup of tea with her at the Tudor Cafe :).
+She used to take my mother out for tea and scones to the evocatively named “Tudor Cafe”; what a treat it would be share some freshly baked scones and a cup of tea with her at the Tudor Cafe.

 Following my mother’s example, I enjoy cooking our meals with natural, minimally processed, organic ingredients whenever possible.
-While no one in our family has a gluten allergy, we have noticed that we feel better when we eat whole, unprocessed foods.
-It seems that so many people are developing food sensitivities, so cutting down a bit on the usual suspects, such as gluten, dairy and refined sugar, seems like a good preventative measure.
+It seems that so many people are developing food sensitivities, so cutting down a bit on the usual suspects, such as the gluten in modern wheat, dairy, and refined sugar, seems like a good preventative measure.
 We don’t count calories or worry too much about fat, but try to mainly eat foods that are purported to be nutritious.
-I do, however, have several weaknesses…such as chocolate croissants and Montreal bagels (pretty much anything doughy, like crumpets, scones, Yorkshire pudding…).
+I do, however, have several weaknesses…such as croissants, crepes, scones, Montreal bagels, wood-fired pizza (pretty much anything doughy, like crumpets, dumplings, kouign amann, Yorkshire pudding…).